mdda/rackspace-dns-sync/README.md

 elsewhere...

-But managing the DNS through the web interface seems like an anti-pattern, particularly if one needs to manage a number of similar domains, and have a few servers, etc.
+But managing the DNS through the web interface seems like an anti-pattern, particularly if one needs to manage a decent number of domains, with similar (but not identical) properties and have a few different servers, etc.  This is a common problem for anyone that has collected a few domain names, put up a few landing pages, seen some services grow a little, moved hosting providers, etc.

 This project includes a simple way of defining the mapping of names to the required DNS entries programmatically (which means that it can be tracked via ```git```, for instance).

-And it also allows for intelligent syncing with Rackspace - only updating the entries that require changes - which makes the whole process much more responsive (since downloading current state and then uploading differences is much quicker than simply re-sending 'already known' facts).
+And, using those definitions, allows for intelligent syncing with Rackspace - only updating the entries that require changes - which makes the whole process much more responsive (since downloading current state and then uploading differences is much quicker than simply re-sending 'already known' facts).

 The system has been in use for over 12 months, and works really nicely...